Prostate Health: Dietary & Lifestyle Tips to Prevent Issues & Heal

 Prostate Health Dietary Tips

-To maintain a healthy prostate, you should minimise consumption of dead animals (meat).
+To maintain a healthy prostate, you should minimise the consumption of dead animals (meat).

 There is a definite, proven connection between high meat consumption and the development of prostate problems, so it's best to avoid meat as much as you can.